twanh/CO2-meter/README.md

 - Periodicly check the value's of the sensor
 - Store the value's of the sensor
 - Export the values to an excel sheet
-- View graphs about the data (data visualization)

 ## Installation: